Care Home Information Packages

 These things should be in a separate written tenancy agreement.

-How do I get a Care Home Information Package?
+How do I get a CHIP?

 What if the landlord will not give me one?